OUR NEW ZEALAND MULTI ACTIVITY TOURS

 Do both and you will never miss any of our specials!

-Day 1: Christchurch, Arthur’s Pass, Ōtari Valley Walk, Pororari River Track & Pancake Rocks
+Day 1: Christchurch, Arthur’s Pass, Ōtari Valley Walk, Truman Track & Pancake Rocks

 After meeting in Christchurch around 10 am, we take our time travelling to the fabulous West Coast via Arthur’s Pass National Park and its breathtaking scenery.
 We stop for a café lunch at Arthur’s Pass (not included).

-Before arriving on “The Coast”, we stretch our legs with a short walk through the Ōtari Valley (~1–2 hours).
+Before arriving on “The Coast”, we stretch our legs with a short walk through the Ōtari Valley (about 1–2 hours).
 We might spot some cheeky kea (mountain parrots) amidst panoramic mountain views.
-The track meanders through a picturesque alpine valley near Mount Rolleston/Kaimatau, climbing over a glacial moraine and passing through subalpine shrubs and summer wildflowers.
+The track meanders through a picturesque alpine valley near Mount Rolleston/Kaimatau, crossing over a glacial moraine and passing subalpine shrubs and seasonal wildflowers.

-Of course, we won’t miss the famous Pancake Rocks – and if tides allow, we’ll also witness the impressive blowholes.
+Of course, we also visit the famous Pancake Rocks and, if the tides allow, watch the powerful blowholes in action.

 Driving time: ~ 4 hours / 285 km